Issa-Abdulrahman/Module04-ExpansionProjectAssessment/Front-End/README.md

 2. **Products Display Page**:

-   - Display all the products as cards in one page.
+   - Display all the products as cards in one page.c

 3. **Product Dashboard Page**: